Social Media Background Checks

 Profanity, cursing, swearing or in general crude or vulgar words and phrases

-Statements considered on the fringes of mainstream values.
-Typically statements considered on either the far-left or far-right of the ideological spectrum.
+Statements considered relating to politics or governmental affairs.
+This could include politicians, policies, or the political process.
 These often focus on specific issues such as abortion, environmental, immigration, government, etc.

 Indications of wanting to hurt oneself or take one’s own life intentionally